Br00ty/DS3-Enemizer-Instructions-for-Archipelago/README.md

 ## Instructions for setting up Enemizer with AP

 This guide is for setting up Enemizer to use alongside the Archipelago version of the DS3 Randomizer.
-Before we begin, there are a couple things you need: the DS3 Archipelago Client, and the Static Item and Enemy Randomizer (https://www.nexusmods.com/darksouls3/mods/361).
+Before we begin, there are a couple things you need: the DS3 Archipelago Client (https://github.com/Marechal-L/Dark-Souls-III-Archipelago-client) and the Static Item and Enemy Randomizer (https://www.nexusmods.com/darksouls3/mods/361).
 Also, make sure that your Dark Souls III game is set up to “Start in offline mode”.
 Make sure to have those handy throughout this guide.

 ## Installation